Can you imagine not having any accountability in your organization for the benchmarks you’ve set out to achieve?

 The two measurements (diversity numbers and shared team goals) need to work together to give the big picture of whether you’re improving and making your office a more welcoming place.

-Measuring diversity and inclusion from a business perspective can also help you get buy-in from leaders who might not be as likely to prioritize diversity on its own.
+Measuring diversity and inclusion from a business perspective can also help you hold leaders accountable who might not be as likely to prioritize diversity on its own.
 Incorporating them into business goals can give employees more of a reason to take them seriously.

 For example, a more diverse workplace where everyone feels welcome to contribute can lead to: